The jewellery Black Friday deals see 40% off Missoma, Abbott Lyon and more

 Missoma’s mini chubby earrings secured the top spot in our review of the best gold hoops.
 And it’s not hard to see why, with the trend-led and well-crafted design being endlessly wearable.
 The finish is long-lasting thanks to the 18-carat gold plating while the chunky, rounded design comes in both medium and mini sizes – we prefer the smaller size, which only serves to enhance the “chubby” feel.
 An everyday classic, they’re well worth the investment (trust us).

-The perfect everyday chain with a vintage edge, Daisy’s figaro necklace is reduced by £25 right now in the label’s Black Friday sale.
+The perfect everyday chain with a vintage edge, Daisy’s figaro necklace is reduced by more than £30 right now in the label’s Black Friday sale.
 The handcrafted 18-carat gold plated silver chain is a staple accessory, whether worn solo or layered with your favourite gold pieces.

 A party season steal, Mango’s earrings are reduced to just £14.99.
 The cool asymmetric style is elevated by the decorative crystal detailing, crossover design and hoop silhouette.
 The expensive-looking earrings will immediately enhance a simple outfit.